jopemachine-arvis/arvis/documents/trigger-description.md

 When you pressing the enter key on your selected item, `action` is triggered.

-And action with `modifiers` key with other than `normal` is only triggered when you press the modifier key together.
+And `action` with `modifiers` key with other than `normal` is only triggered when you press the modifier key together.

 [Click me to check available attributes](./scriptfilter-description.md)

 ## Hotkey

-You can register `hotkey` to run a specific action or scriptfilter.
+You can register `hotkey` to run a specific `action`.

 Example: